intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

 # IRIS Smart Factory Starter Pack

+NOTE: ⚠️ This application is not supported by InterSystems Corporation.
+Use it at your own risk.

 Application Starter Pack for manufacturing companies using OPC-UA for OEE Dashboard.
 The Starter Pack is a generic framework for fast generation and consists of :
 1. API for managing master data